LordBao666/javascript-exercises/README.md

+# Intro
+This is a repository I(LordBao666) cloned from <a href="https://github.com/TheOdinProject/javascript-exercises#readme">javascript-exercies<a/> of The Odin Project.
+Below is the content of the original README.md.

 # JavaScript Exercises

 These JavaScript exercises are intended to complement the JavaScript content on The Odin Project (TOP).
 They should only be done when instructed during the course of the curriculum.